-- The set up for the arm drag can be just a grab, a slap to bend his elbow or an arm break.
+- The setup for the arm drag can be just a grab, a slap to bend his elbow or an arm break.

 - The arm drag can break his balance like I do here or I can use it to launch him to the floor.
 I could also use it to launch his face into my right hand for a neck control or break.

 Nothing works if you don’t train for it so don’t go thinking this is easy to pull off.
-You’re supposed to train real hard before you get to the point where you see all these possibilities, let alone apply them.
+You’re supposed to train really hard before you get to the point where you see all these possibilities, let alone apply them.
 But you will actually do them all in your training and learn how to go from one to the other.

-In other words, the logic of tai chi chuan as a self defense system is to give you options.
+In other words, the logic of tai chi chuan as a self-defense system is to give you options.
 The fight logic of the system is: understand yin and yang.
 Which says everything if you train in the art and nothing if you don’t.
 The type system (rules, texts, principles, etc.) is structured in such a way that each part of the art reinforces the lessons learned in the others.

 There’s more to the tai chi chuan than that but I’ll leave that for another time